lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 ### Handling false positives

 With all SAST tools there is the issue of false positives.
 A false positive is a reported vulnerability that does not actually pose a security risk.
+If a false positive is found we may want to mark it to prevent *Gosec* from reporting it as a vulnerabilitiy every time the scan runs in our CI workflow.
+Now you will learn how to do this in *Gosec*.

 TODO: show example of running gosec that finds a false positive.